vwkd/code-system/src/languages/rust/reference.md

 - uses wrapping smart pointer that offers methods to read and mutate underlying value
 - allows shared mutability
-- beware: prefer inherited mutability through direct references, use only if necessary ❗️
+- beware: prefer inherited mutability through direct references, use only if necessary ❗️ can think of mutable memory location behind immutable pointer